Eddy-dev0/Stocks../StockPredictor/README.md

 log-returns, and no jumps or regime shifts.
 Paths start from the latest observed price with drift/volatility inferred from recent log returns, and the reported probability reflects the share of simulated paths that hit the target at any step.
+By default the system simulates 1,000 scenarios to sharpen the probability estimate; set ``STOCK_PREDICTOR_MONTE_CARLO_PATHS`` to increase or decrease the computational depth as needed.

 ## Project layout